Crabbman6/Stream-Cipher-Encryption/README.md

 # Stream-Cipher-Encryption

 This repository contains a Python implementation of a simple stream cipher for encrypting and decrypting messages.
+This was completed as part of my Cryptography module during my time at university.

 ## Features